 Arizona has a statewide registration of process servers in compliance with procedures set forth by the Arizona Supreme Court.
 Applicants must pass a written examination to qualify for Arizona Process Service.

 Subpoenas may only be served by the clerk of the court, the sheriff, a sheriff’s deputy, a private process server registered, or any other person designated by the court.
 Service of process may also be made by a person specifically authorized by these rules.
-For a private process server or a specifically designated individual to serve Arizona Process Service, they must not be a party or an attorney in the case at hand; they must also be at least twenty-one years old.
+A private process server or a specifically designated individual to serve Arizona Process Service must not be a party or an attorney in the case at hand; they must also be at least twenty-one years old.
 A special appointment may be granted without charge.
 However, it cannot be used as an appointment as a registered private process server since it solely serves the purpose of the motion.

-If an application approved by the Supreme Court is submitted to a court clerk, stating that the applicant has lived in Arizona for at least one year and will faithfully serve the process by the law, the application will be granted.
+If an application approved by the Supreme Court is submitted to a court clerk stating that the applicant has lived in Arizona for at least one year and will faithfully serve the process by the law, the application will be granted.
 Maintaining a log, for this reason, is required by the clerk.
 Any state court may use a private process server like this one.